 Example.
-First, this program uses a Dim of type Integer.
-It then calls VarType on this variable.
+First, this program calls VarType on an Integer.
 We print the String representation of the VariantType result.
 We show the GetType function, which is separate.

 Finally We test the VariantType variable in an If-statement.
 We display a helpful message.

 ' You can check the VariantType against constants.If type = VariantType.Integer Then